youtube/cobalt/cobalt/site/docs/reference/starboard/modules/15/decode_target.md

 Returns ownership of `decode_target` to the Starboard implementation.
 This function will likely result in the destruction of the SbDecodeTarget and all its associated surfaces, though in some cases, platforms may simply adjust a reference count.
-In the case where SB_HAS(GLES2), this function must be called on a thread with the context
+This function must be called on a thread with the context

 #### Declaration